 Builds a Response object from a urllib3 response.
-This should not be called from user code, and is only exposed for use when subclassing the HTTPAdapter
+This should not be called from user code, and is only exposed for use when subclassing the HTTPAdapter cert_verify (conn, url, verify, cert)

 - req The PreparedRequest used to generate the response. - resp The urllib3 response object.